top of page

 Everywhere you look, witches, pumpkins, and broomsticks appear among old-style portraits and vintage curiosities.
 One photo frame even shows a mysterious, vampire-looking gentleman from the 1800s.

-The highlight for us was the traveller sticker wall, a colorful mosaic of stickers left behind by visitors from around the world.
+The highlight for us was the traveler sticker wall, a colorful mosaic of stickers left behind by visitors from around the world.
 It’s the sort of small detail that turns a café into a living scrapbook.

 A Signpost to Adventure